How to Clean Your Pizza Stone Properly

 Step 2: Remove coarse residue

-Important instructions:
+Important Notes:

 - Do not use cleaning agents: Chemical additives or soaps can penetrate the pores and later release unpleasant odors when heated.

-Step 3: Remove burnt-on residue
+Step 3: Loosen baked-on residue

 Recommended tools:

-- Plastic scraper: Carefully lift off dried crumbs or cheese residue with a flat scraper – without scratching.
+- Plastic scraper: Carefully lift dried crumbs or cheese residue with a flat scraper – without scratching.

-Practical tip for dealing with stuck-on cheese:
+Practical tip for stuck cheese:

-Allow the stone to cool completely, loosen the residue with a plastic scraper and then gently brush the area.
+Allow the stone to cool completely, loosen the residue with a plastic scraper, and then gently brush the area.

 Step 4: Naturally refresh (optional)